3 key takeaways

 2. Consider your scenario

 Not every builder works for every resume.
 If you’re just getting started, a tool with more structure or templates might help.
-If you’re updating a resume you’ve used for years, look for one with stronger optimization and editing tools.
+If you’re updating a resume you’ve used for years, look for a tool with stronger optimization and editing features.

 3. Pay attention to how it works

-Some tools guide you step-by-step.
-Others drop in entire bullet points based on your job title.
+Some tools guide you step-by-step, while others drop in entire bullet points based on your job title.
 Decide how hands-on (or hands-off) you want to be.
 If you like editing, you might want more control.
 If you hate writing about yourself, let AI do more of the heavy lifting.

 4. Look beyond the price tag